Got an 8-year-old? Your child’s becoming increasingly independent in many areas of life—which also means a little more independence for you.

 As the parent of an 8-year-old, the idea that you only have about a decade to save for college can be panic-inducing.
 Especially if you feel like your own financial house isn’t in order.

 “Take care of your own nest first,” urges Sandberg.
 If you have credit card or other consumer debt, focus on paying that down before you start building a college nest egg for your child.
+You might also think about consolidating your credit card debts to make repayment simpler and, ideally, gets you a lower interest rate.
 “Debt erodes your ability to give to your child,” she says.

 If your financial situation isn’t ideal but saving for college is important to you, start taking steps to improve your finances.
 With about ten years to go, you still have time to save, but now’s the time to get going.
 Consider meeting with a financial advisor to craft a plan to pay down debt, decide on a college savings goal and free up money for your child’s future.